 INDIA AND THE AMRITRAJ LIVING ROOM

-I wasn’t to realize it that in 1990, I first arrived in India, it was to be the start of a long love affair with the country and its
+I didn’t realise it at the time, but in 1990, during my first visit to India, it was to be the start of a long love affair with the country and its people.

 It was really special for me to watch the dark ebony Amritraj brothers move

-This was very glamorous stuff at the time and when I arrived in
+This was very glamorous stuff at the time, and by the time I arrived in

 India to start work at the Britannia Amritraj Tennis Scheme some 16 years